Emiliano Caffera

-Emiliano Caffera (born 30 October 1978) is a former Uruguayan rugby union player and a current coach.
+Emiliano Caffera (born 30 October 1978) is an Uruguayan rugby union former player and a current coach.
 He played as a scrum-half.

+Playing career

 He played at Champagnat, in Uruguay.

 He had 35 caps for Uruguay, from 2000 to 2010, scoring 12 conversions, 15 penalties and 1 drop goal, 72 points on aggregate.
 He was called for the 2003 Rugby World Cup, playing in two games but without scoring.

+Coaching career

 After finishing his player career, he became a coach.
 He was the coach of Champagnat.
 He was also backs coach at Uruguay squad during the 2015 Rugby World Cup.
+He was defence coach for Chiles first ever World Cup in 2023.
+In October 2023 he was named head coach of Brazil's men and women's teams.